Permit exemptions for protected vegetation

 - Trees protected by an Individual Protection Order (VPO-IT)

-To carry out any work on tidal vegetation you will need to apply for a permit from Queensland Primary Industries and Fisheries, phone 13 25 23.
+To carry out any work on tidal vegetation you will need to apply for a permit from Department of Agriculture, Fisheries and Forestry, phone 13 25 23.

-Trees causing an immediate and significant threat to people or property can be removed.
-For instance, a tree can be removed if it:
+Trees causing an immediate and significant threat to people or property can be removed without a permit, but you must submit:

-- photographic evidence within 10 business days, and
+- photographic evidence to Council within 10 business days, and

 Submit the documents to: